Analysis of a Reaction-Diffusion SIR Epidemic Model with Noncompliant Behavior: Basic reproduction number and stability of the disease-free steady states

 \begin{lemma} As defined above, $\R^*_0-1$ has the same sign as $\lambda^*(\tilde S^*)$.
 Furthermore, if $\R^*_0 < 1$, then $\tilde E^{*}$ is locally asymptotically stable. \end{lemma}

 We emphasize that this is only a local result, in the sense that if the solution $(S,I,R,S^*,I^*,R^*)$ begins near enough to $\tilde E^* = (0,0,0,\tilde S^*,0,0)$, then it will return to $\tilde E^*$.
-We also note that, by all appearances, this result does not depend significantly on the assumption $\xi = 0$ (meaning that any new members of the population are non-compliant).
-However, this assumption is necessary in guaranteeing existence of the steady-state solution $\tilde S$.
-If $\xi \in (0,1)$, then the steady-state disease-free system is a pair of coupled nonlinear elliptic equations involving $S,S^*$ for which, to the authors' knowledge, we cannot guarantee existence of solutions.
+We also note that, by all appearances, this result does not depend significantly on the assumption $\xi = 0$ (meaning that any new members of the population are noncompliant). \WW{However, this assumption is necessary in achieving a more quantitative description of the leading eigenvalue $\lambda^*(\tilde S^*)$ in \eqref{e.w07293} and the reproductive ratio $\mathcal R^*_0$ in \eqref{e.w07294}.
+If $\xi \in (0,1)$, the equilibrium solution is a system of coupled nonlinear elliptic equations, whereupon it is more difficult to determine conditions for convergence to steady state.
+We comment more on this in section \ref{sec:conclusion}.}

 Next, we state our main result concerning the stability of $\tilde E^{*}=(0,0,0, \tilde S^{*},0,0)$.
 For global stability analysis, we assume that the diffusion coefficients do not depend on compliant status so that $d_X= d_{X^*}$ for $X \in \{S,I,R\}$.
 We also assume that $\nu = 0$, meaning that individuals who become noncompliant will remain noncompliant for all ensuing time.
 The first assumption allows us to control the nonlinear growth due to noncompliance by analyzing the sums $S+S^*$, $I+I^*$, and $R+R^*$ as in the proof of \ref{thm:globalExistenceBasic}.
 The latter ensures that the system does not stray from the equilibrium due to large portions of the populations becoming compliant.
-Within the context of this model, the population becoming compliant again would actually be helpful in slowing the progression of the disease, so this can be seen as a \emph{worst case scenario} assumption.\\
+Within the context of this model, the population becoming compliant again would actually be helpful in slowing the progression of the disease, so this can be seen as a \emph{worst case scenario} assumption. \begin{theorem} Under the conditions that $d_X= d_{X^*}$ for $X \in \{S,I,R\}$ and $\nu = 0$, the following statements hold regarding \eqref{e.w09141}. \begin{itemize} \item[(i)] If $\mathcal R_0^* <1$, then the disease-free steady state $\tilde E^{*}=(0,0,0,\tilde S^{*},0,0)$ is globally asymptotically stable. \item[(ii)] If $\mathcal R_0^* >1$, then there exists a constant $\epsilon_0 >0$ such that any positive solution of \eqref{e.w09141} satisfies